aryanfredericks/Msc-Dessertation-3114556F/README.md

    small models.

 5. **Agentic orchestration adds +15.8 F1 over a single LLM call.** Tier 3 →
-   Tier 4 with the same base model.
-The improvement is attributable to: heterogeneous routing (each entity class handled by the method best suited to it), KB-grounded type validation, and the confidence-gated combiner.
+   Tier 4 (pre-fix) with the same base model.
+The improvement is attributable
+   to: heterogeneous routing (each entity class handled by the method best suited to it), KB-grounded type validation, and the confidence-gated combiner.

-6. **Tier 4 achieves highest precision (83.9) of any non-fine-tuned tier.**
+6. **Tier 4 achieves the highest precision of any non-fine-tuned tier** (85.0 post-fix).
 The combiner and KB grounding reduce spurious predictions.
-The tradeoff is lower recall (70.7) than Tier 1 (92.0) — the agentic system is more conservative but more precise.
+The tradeoff is lower recall than Tier 1 (92.0) — the agentic system is more conservative but more precise.

-7. **Deterministic arbitration systematically under-serves branch-isolated entity types, and this is fixable without touching span extraction or the underlying branch methods.** Tier 4's combiner routes each of the six entity types to exactly one branch by construction, with essentially zero cross-branch contest.
-Tier 4 Extended shows that replacing only the arbitration logic — same tools, same span extractor — recovers +32.5 F1 on CellLine and +23.7 F1 on SequenceVariant, while leaving common-branch- dominated types (Gene, Disease, Chemical) unchanged.
-This isolates arbitration flexibility as the causal factor, distinct from model quality or extraction coverage.
+7. **Deterministic arbitration systematically under-serves branch-isolated entity types where genuine cross-branch competition would help — and this is fixable without touching span extraction or the underlying branch methods.** Tier 4's combiner routes each of the six entity types to exactly one branch by construction, with essentially zero cross-branch contest.
+Tier 4 Extended shows that replacing only the arbitration logic — same tools, same span extractor — recovers +30.0 F1 on CellLine and +19.4 F1 on SequenceVariant even after both systems have the KB fix, while leaving common-branch-dominated types (Gene, Disease, Chemical) essentially unchanged.
+This isolates arbitration flexibility as a real, unconfounded causal factor for these two types specifically.

+8. **The inverse is also true, and is the more novel finding: deterministic, unconditional branch-calling has a completeness advantage that selective agentic tool-calling can quietly give up.** The human-referent allowlist fix recovered 191 OrganismTaxon true positives for Tier 4 (which calls its rare branch on every candidate span, no exceptions) but only 14 for Tier 4 Extended (whose agent must choose to invoke the equivalent tool, and apparently often doesn't for spans that don't superficially resemble knowledge-base-lookup candidates).
+Neither architecture is categorically superior; each has a distinct, type-dependent failure mode.
+This reframes the dissertation's central architectural question from "does agentic orchestration beat deterministic arbitration" to "which failure modes does each strategy trade for which."

 ---

 ## Known Limitations

-- **OrganismTaxon recall (34.6% Tier 4 / 34.1% Tier 4 Extended)** — diagnosed
+- **OrganismTaxon recall — resolved for Tier 4, only partially for Tier 4
-  in full in **OrganismTaxon Diagnostic Deep-Dive & Fix (v2)** above.
-It is *not* a span-extraction problem (extraction ceiling ≈99.5%) or a branch- ordering problem (no Cellosaurus/NCBI collisions); it's an NCBI Taxonomy coverage gap for colloquial human-referent terms (`patient`, `man`, `woman`, etc.), which a small allowlist fix resolves — recall rises to 83.2% (Tier 4) / 37.7% (Tier 4 Extended) in `outputs/tier4_agent_v2` / `tier5_agent_v2`.
-That fix is uncommitted as of this writing, so the headline numbers above still reflect the pre-fix runs.
+  Extended.** Diagnosed in full in **OrganismTaxon Diagnostic Deep-Dive & Fix** above.
+It is *not* a span-extraction problem (extraction ceiling ≈99.5%) or a branch-ordering problem (only 1/32 unique spans collided with Cellosaurus); it is an NCBI Taxonomy coverage gap for colloquial human-referent terms (`patient`, `man`, `woman`, etc.), covering 58% of all OrganismTaxon gold mentions.
+A small allowlist fix raises Tier 4's OrganismTaxon recall to 83.2%, but Tier 4 Extended's only to 37.7% — the fix's value depends heavily on whether the branch is called unconditionally or is agent-selected, and the exact mechanism behind Tier 4 Extended's much smaller gain has not yet been directly confirmed via its entity log's tool-call records (flagged as follow-up work).
-- **SequenceVariant recall ceiling** — same span extraction limitation.
-  138 gold variants were never extracted as candidates under Tier 4; Tier 4 Extended's improvement (42.7% → 75.1% recall) comes from typing more of the candidates that were extracted, not from extracting more of them.
+- **SequenceVariant recall ceiling** — genuine span-extraction limitation, distinct from the OrganismTaxon issue above.
+Extraction ceiling measured directly at 93.4% (16/241 gold variants never extracted as candidates under either Tier 4 or Tier 4 Extended, since both share the same extractor).
+Tier 4 Extended's improvement over Tier 4 on this type (42.7% → 70.1% recall) comes from typing more of the candidates that were extracted, not from extracting more of them.
 - **CellLine variance** — support of 50 in the test set makes per-type F1 high-variance.
 Results should be interpreted cautiously.
 - **Descriptive annotation spans** — a subset of BioRED gold annotations are